State Level Crowdfunding Relies on the 80% Rules

 To learn more visit waypointprivatecapital.com or call us at 608.515.3354 or 918.633.2647 and speak with a Waypoint Private Capital expert.

-Steve Sprindis is co-owner and managing director of Waypoint Private Capital. © 2014 Waypoint Private Capital, Inc. All Rights Reserved.
+Steve Sprindis is co-founder and managing director of Waypoint Private Capital. © 2014 Waypoint Private Capital, Inc. All Rights Reserved.